 SOS eco-resilience workshops to transition climate/ecological crisis-related feelings or simply relax and deepen ecological awareness.

-Active Hope and The Work That Reconnects workshops broadens our community relationships, increases resilience and support networks.
+Active Hope and The Work That Reconnects workshops broaden our community relationships, increase resilience, and support networks.

 Gardens for Wellbeing